teleinfo-bif/bid/doc/en/readme.md

 ## About

-The BIF (Blockchain**-**based Infrastructure) DID (hereinafter referred to as BID) method specification conforms to the requirements specified in the DID specification currently published by the W3C Credentials Community Group.
+The BIF (Blockchain Identifier Infrastructure) DID (hereinafter referred to as BID) method specification conforms to the requirements specified in the DID specification currently published by the W3C Credentials Community Group.
 For more information about DIDs and DID method specifications, please see the [DID Primer](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-fall2017/blob/master/topics-and-advance-readings/did-primer.md) and [DID Spec](https://w3c-ccg.github.io/did-spec/).

 ## Abstract